Tour Normalization Town Hall

-U.S. Air Force Col. Jeff Elliott, 51st Mission Support Group commander, speaks during a Tour Normalization Town Hall at Osan Air Base, Republic of Korea, May 27, 2026.
-The briefing focused on recent improvements, future construction projects and ongoing efforts to support the installation’s growing number of command-sponsored families.
-(U.S. Air Force photo by Airman 1st Class Megan Cusmano)
+OSAN AIR BASE, Republic of Korea – U.S. Air Force Col. Jeff Elliott, 51st Mission Support Group commander, hosted a Tour Normalization Town Hall at Osan Air Base, Republic of Korea, May 27, 2026.

+During the briefing, Elliott highlighted command sponsorship program growth and Osan’s phased approach to tour normalization as the installation gradually increases command-sponsored billets during the next several years.
+Leaders discussed where the installation currently stands, projected future growth and how ongoing infrastructure improvements are designed to support Airmen and families as the community expands.

+“We know traffic, parking and medical capacity are concerns for our community,” Elliott said.
+“A lot of these projects are designed to address those issues now while also preparing the base for future growth.”

 |Date Taken: